Faustina and Liberata of Como: Cult, miracles, and iconography

 The sisters' cult became significant in Capo di Ponte, in the Camonica Valley, where local tradition holds that they lived as hermits.
 The local church, the Church of Saints Faustina and Liberata preserves legends of their miraculous intervention during a flood in the village of Serio, where they halted a destructive boulder with their hands, aided by Marcello.
 A rock with six handprints is interpreted as those of the two saints and Marcello.
 The handprints are considered Christian era carvings, likely created to commemorate the miracle.
 Bishop Charles Borromeo in 1580 ordered the site to be protected and recognized the presence of the relics, integrating the engraved rock into the sacred space of the church which remains venerated at the site.

 Multiple traditions associate Liberata and Faustina with intercessions involving water.
 In Capo di Ponte, they are believed to have diverted floodwaters, saved homes from destruction, and exerted control over the dangerous course of local rivers.

 In other traditions, they are invoked in relation to springs, wells, and healing through water, further linking them with themes of protection, fertility, and renewal.

-Further connected to themes of fertility is the association of the saints with caves nearby the church, where according to oral tradition, is where babies are born and the saints were invoked as patronesses of women in labor.
+Further connected to themes of fertility is the association of the saints with caves nearby the church.
+According to oral tradition, babies were born in these caves and the saints were invoked as patronesses of women in labor.
 Statuettes of naked human figures with bandaged faces, resembling children, are found at the high altar inside the church.
-These are hypothesized to represent "unborn" children or children who "died before baptism," suggesting a connection to the Saints' role in encouraging births and their intercession for these children.
+These are hypothesized to represent "unborn" children or children who "died before baptism," suggesting a connection to the saints' role in encouraging births and their intercession for these children.

 This protective role is supported by 15th-16th century iconography from outside Camonica Valley, which shows Saint Faustina clasping infants in her arms in frescoes at locations such as Montalto Dora castle, Avogadro Castle in Quinto Vercellese, and the church of San Filastro in Tavernole sul Mella.